RealConrad/42cpp/README.md

 ```

 # Templates (Module07)
-Templates allow use to write generic and reusable code.
+Templates allow us to write generic and reusable code.
 They allow us to define classes, functions, and methods that work with any data type.

 ### How Templates Work
 Templates work by allowing us to "parameterize" our code with one or more types.
 When you instantiate a template with a specific type, the compiler generates a new class/function from the template, replacing the template parameters with the actual type provided.
 This is called template instantiation.